-Students suspended from school shall be allowed to make up assignments and earn 80% for work completed while suspended.
+Students suspended from school shall be allowed to make up assignments and earn full credit for work completed while suspended.
 Work should be turned in upon returning to school.
+However, students requiring additional time to complete aasignments will have days equal to the number of days of their suspension to turn work in (i.e. upon return to school from suspension, a student is supended for two days will have two additional days to submit their work).
 Obtaining and completing assignments will be the student's responsibility.
-Assignments requiring extra materials such as worksheets and tests will be allowed to be made up for 80% credit upon returning to school.
+Assignments requiring extra materials such as worksheets and tests will be allowed to be made up for full credit upon returning to school.